What is Emotional Literacy?

 Encouraging pupils to talk and have their voice heard is the key role of an Emotional Literacy Support Assistant.
 An ELSA is a member of staff who has been trained to support children in the development of their emotional literacy.

-Carew Academy has three ELSAs at present: Mr Jon Davey, Mrs Jayne Cooper and Mr Courtney Hewitt, Sarah Cragg, Miriam Carter and Sheriese Lowe
+Carew Academy has five ELSAs at present: Mr Jon Davey, Mrs Jayne Cooper, Mr Courtney Hewitt, Sarah Cragg, Miriam Carter and Sheriese Lowe

 Sessions are always tailored to the individual child’s needs which can include: